 What are Quaaludes made of?

-The main ingredient of Quaaludes is a synthetic chemical called Methaqualone.
+The main ingredient of Quaaludes a synthetic chemical called Methaqualone.
 Indian researchers in 1955 formulated it in their pursuit of new antimalarials.
-The drug has sedative quality, but it was then thought to be non-addictive.
+The drug has sedative quality, but it was then thought to non-addictive.
 Quaaludes were unique in that they were both a depressant and a hypnotic.

 How do Quaaludes work?